Table of Contents

 - Letters are used normally

-The Topics and Categories titles are defined in lib/std.ist
+The Topics and Categories titles are defined in lib/std.ist.

 LaTeX Indexing Basics

-.
+The raw material of an idx file is the indexentry.
 The signature of this command is the following:

 \indexentry{some_text}{page_number_or_range}